Facebook Group Description: All You Need To Know in 2026

 Respect the wishes of the land owners (public or private) regarding visitation of their land, behavior at their site, and communications with other people about their site.

-5. No Random Rock Indentification Requests
+5. No Random Rock Identification Requests

 6. No Politics!